temporalio/documentation/docs/glossary.md

 #### Nexus Endpoint

-A Nexus Endpoint is an API proxy that can serve one or more Nexus Services from a target such as a Worker listening on a target Temporal Namespace and target Task Queue.
+A Nexus Endpoint is a reverse proxy that can serve one or more Nexus Services.
+It routes Nexus requests to a target Namespace and Task Queue, that a Nexus Worker is polling.
 This allows service providers to present a clean service contract and hide the underlying implementation, which may consist of many internal Workflows.
 Multiple Nexus Endpoints can target the same Namespace, and over time a Nexus Endpoint will be able to span multiple Namespaces with service routing rules.